Leptonic and hadronic models of high-energy nebula around V4641 Sgr: Discussion and Conclusion

 \section{Discussion and Conclusion}

 In the present work, we discuss leptonic, hadronic and leptohadronic models of the high-energy nebula, which was observed successively by HAWC, LHAASO, and H.E.S.S.
 The combination of the signal maps corresponding to these observations is shown in \autoref{fig:combined_image}.
 The deabsorbed spectral properties of the source measured by the aforementioned experiments with the corresponding Fermi-LAT upper limits are presented in \autoref{fig:continuous_electrons}, \autoref{fig:leptohadr_flash}, and \autoref{fig:hadronic_flash_continuous_leptonic}.
-A recent paper by XRISM reports the measurement of an extended gamma-ray emission around the binary, the corresponding measurement region is also shown in \autoref{fig:combined_image}.
+XRISM analysis~\cite{Suzuki2025} shows the measurement of extended x-ray emission around the binary, the corresponding measurement region is also shown in \autoref{fig:combined_image}.
+Recently, an extended cloud around the source was found in radio domain by MeerKAT~\cite{Grollimund2026}.

-Various models for the source have already been considered in recent works on V4641~Sgr: a purely leptonic model based on shear acceleration in the jet can be found in~\cite{leptonic2025}, a turbulence acceleration model is developed in~\cite{Dmytriiev2025}; a purely hadronic model is presented in~\cite{Neronov2024}; a leptohadronic model, which accounts for both gamma-ray and X-ray extended radiation is constructed in \cite{leptohadronic2025}.
+Various models for the source have already been considered in recent works on V4641~Sgr: a purely leptonic model based on shear acceleration in the jet can be found in~\cite{leptonic2025}, a turbulence acceleration model is developed in~\cite{Dmytriiev2025}; a purely hadronic model is presented in~\cite{Neronov2024}; a leptohadronic model, which accounts for both gamma-ray and x-ray extended radiation is constructed in \cite{leptohadronic2025}.

 In the present work, we provide a self-consistent description of the high-energy nebula, which addresses both spectral and morphological properties of the source.